 Would you accept a job that offers a high salary even if you hate working at that company?
 Or would you be willing to take a lower salary to work at a company whose values and goals deeply resonate with you?
 Do a company's various values and goals deeply resonate with you?

 Before entering the working world, I'd always thought that I would stick with the highest paying salary.
 Recently, I came to value the importance of working in a company whose values I shared.
-My internship with BGC made me realize the importance of achieving the same values with a company, something I didn't take into consideration in the past.
+My internship with BGC, a manpower agency in Singapore, made me realize the importance of achieving the same values with a company, something I didn't take into consideration in the past.

 With that in mind, I will be sharing some of the tips you can use in the future to decide whether or not a company's culture works for you!